TransX402 Docs

 });

-The environment (sandbox/production) is determined automatically from the API key prefix — you don't need to set the facilitator URL manually.
+The chain (sandbox/production) is determined from your API key prefix — both use https://api.transx402.com.
+You don't need to set the facilitator URL manually for hosted integrations.

 Configuration Options